-Copperas Cove Nursing & Rehabilitation is a large nursing home in Copperas Cove, Texas.
+Copperas Cove Nursing & Rehabilitation is a small nursing home in Copperas Cove, Texas.
 This nursing home was given an overall grade of D, which is a subpar rating.
 If you are not happy with this facility's poor overall grade, you may find your options to be limited in Copperas Cove.
 The city has just one other nursing home.
 Despite all this, one of the few highlights of this facility's report card is its impressive inspection rating.
 You can scroll down to find out about inspections and other category grades

 Copperas Cove Nursing & Rehabilitation

 - Memory Care

 607 W Ave B,